juankleynhans/sus-dash/README.md

 Once decoded, we will be able to utilise it for OpenSource Digital dashes or custom-built dashes.

 So far, I have managed to locate the serial packet locations of RPM, TPS, Battery, Fuel, Boost, CLT, and AIR TEMP.
-I am just having a scaling issue with the TEMP and RPM Sensors
+I am just having a scaling issue with the RPM Sensors

 Managed to get most of the sensors working, and scaling is almost perfect, still busy with the RPM.